 Similar to estrogen, the metabolism of progesterone takes place mainly in the liver.
 It is here that progesterone metabolites are conjugated and then subsequently excreted in urine.

 Other organs contributing to progesterone metabolism are the brain, kidneys, endometrium, myometrium, and mammary gland.

 High progesterone levels or reabsorption of progesterone back into the body can occur if the excretion process malfunctions.
 This, consequently, evokes a hormonal imbalance, causing a myriad of symptoms.

-Nonetheless, even though most people associate progesterone with its reproductive functions, the hormone has an array of other functions.
-Continue reading to learn more unique, little-known facts about progesterone's various roles and effects in the body.
+Nonetheless, even though most people associate progesterone with its functions in the female reproductive system, the hormone has a variety of other roles.
+Continue reading to learn more extensive information about progesterone roles and effects in the body.

 - Brinton, R.D. et al. (2008).
 Progesterone receptors: form and function in brain.
 Frontiers in Neuroendocrinology, 29(2), 313-339. doi: 10.1016/j.yfrne.2008.02.001

 - Hites, R.A.
 (1992).
 Handbook of Mass Spectra of Environmental Contaminants.
 Florida: Lewis Publishers.
 Available from Google Books.